September Splendor in the Rockies: Weekends, September 1–30, 2017

 Telluride Horror Show: Oct.
 TBA, 2017

-Already famous for film, Telluride is also embracing the spooky fun of October with this third-annual horror, fantasy and sci-fi film fest in the town's historic Sheridan Opera House.
-The festival was named one of the 20 Coolest Festivals in 2011 by Moviemaker Magazine.
+Already famous for film, Telluride is also embracing the spooky fun of October with this seventh-annual horror, fantasy and sci-fi film fest in the town's historic Sheridan Opera House.

 Glenwood Springs' historical society leads tours through its oldest cemetery to hear ghost stories (and maybe encounter!) the town's pioneers and old-timey characters.
 Bring a flashlight or lantern ... or risk being left in the dark!